rainu/r-ray-client/README.md

 # r-ray-client
-The js client for r-ray
+The js client for r-ray.